swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

       (dom/set-html! list))))
 ```

+That concludes all the interface presentation code - short and
+sweet.
+Event handling is a bit more involved.

 ### HTML Event Wrangling

-Now we cover the event handling.

-First the events for the HTML based menu:
+These are events for the HTML based menu:

 ```
 (defn html-menu-events [input menu]